genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 The `fields` section defines what fields should be visible as part of the query. use this if you want to use a subset of fields from the enriched table or view, or if you want to declare your own derived fields.

-The example below should help to understand the functionality.
+The example below should help you to understand the functionality.
 Comments are included in the code to ease understanding.

 ```kotlin